 The estimates for Factor D were calculated automatically from the numbers entered for number of users, average units per user, and average cost per unit for each component of waiver service.
-Estimates of the number of persons who will be served on the Independent Living waiver were based upon the sum of the current unduplicated count and the current wait list for Year 1.
-The numbers were then projected forward for each waiver year based on estimated attrition from the previous year and anticipated need for the coming year.
-During the development of the current waiver, DOM projected the average costs/unit for year one (1) of the waiver and adjusted the costs incrementally over the following four (4) years based on a 2.6% average projected CPI.
+Estimates of the number of persons who will be served on the Independent Living waiver were based upon the sum of the current unduplicated count and the estimated need for Year 1.
+The estimates for number of users, average units per user, and average cost per unit are based on the SFY 2020 CMS 372 report.
+The numbers were then projected as stable for each waiver year.
+During the development of the current waiver, DOM projected the average costs/unit for year one (1) of the waiver and adjusted the costs incrementally over the following four (4) years based on a 1.6% average projected CPI Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.